sofiiaavetisian/starlight/README.md

    ```bash
    docker run --env-file .env -p 8000:8000 starlight-app
    ```
-   The app listens on port 8000 inside the container and Docker maps it to port 8000 on your machine.
+   The app now uses Gunicorn inside the container.
+It still listens on port 8000, and Docker maps it to port 8000 on your machine.
 6. **Open the site** in your browser at [http://localhost:8000](http://localhost:8000).

 ## Troubleshooting